The effectiveness of Twitter as a connective social media channel is declining

-- I don’t recommend posting to LinkedIn Groups any more, since their effective reach has been severely limited by policy changes.
+- I don’t recommend posting to LinkedIn Groups any more, since policy changes have severely limited their effective reach.

-- I also don’t recommend publishing an article on LinkedIn, as your content is now tied to their platform, rather than one you control.
+- Also, I don’t recommend publishing an article on LinkedIn.
+That’s because your content is now tied to their platform, rather than one you control.
 This is a mistake.

 Are you noticing trends that are affecting social media engagement?
 Share your observations in the comments below!